thoughtspot/thoughtspot.github.io/_spotiq/work-with-insights.md

 ---
-title: ["101: Do more with SpotIQ"]
+title: ["SpotIQ 101: Do more with SpotIQ"]
 tags: [spotiq]
 keywords:
 last_updated: tbd